iver56/image-segmentation-keras/README.md

 ## Getting the predictions

-To get the predictions of a trained model
+To get the predictions of a trained model, using theano:

 ```shell
 THEANO_FLAGS=device=cuda,floatX=float32 KERAS_BACKEND=theano python predict.py \